serverless/dashboard/docs/faq.md

 and your transaction count will closely match your invocation count.

 Overages only apply when a Trace has
-* > 10kb of logs - a transaction is added for each additional 10kb
+* Greater than 10kb of logs - a transaction is added for each additional 10kb
-* > 100 spans - a transaction is added for each additional 100 spans
+* Greater than 100 spans - a transaction is added for each additional 100 spans

 **I receive an email saying my org will be shutoff, what happens next?**
 After you have reached the free tier limit of 1,000 transactions we provide